Kent Street is a new development of 504 new homes for Lupa Land in the heart of Birmingham.

 The proposed design defines the city block using a subtle range of brick tones and textures that respond to the context with a contemporary approach to the detailing.

-Work is expected to start on site in autumn 2018.
+Work is expected to start on site in 2019.